Menc1us/Menc1us.github.io/_posts/2021-07-09-spotify-playlist-embed-demo.md

 excerpt: You can tell a lot about a person by what’s on their playlist.
 ---

-"You can tell a lot about a person by what's on their playlist."
+> You can tell a lot about a person by what's on their playlist.
 ~ Dan Mulligan (Begin Again)

 Embeding a spotify playlist is easy.